6 February 2020

 - quantity of fish by species on board the vessel

-EHC Requirements for UK approved fishing vessels landing in EU
+Special requirements for UK approved fishing vessels

-Non-food approved registered vessels that land fresh fish directly into the EU at a NEAFC designated port will not require an Export Health Certificate or to pass through a BIP.
+Non-food approved registered vessels that land fresh fish directly into the EU at a NEAFC designated port will not require an Export Health Certificate or need to pass through a BCP.
 They will still be subject to any normal official controls within the port.
 ‘Fresh fish’ may have undergone primary production, which may include de-heading or gutting.

 North East Atlantic Fisheries Commission (NEAFC) Port State Control forms